Sales qualification streamlines the process of turning potential buyers into serious prospects.

 Just asking "What’s your budget?" isn’t a question likely to get you valuable insight, according to HubSpot sales director Dan Tyre.

 Instead, try asking:

 - Are we in agreement on the potential ROI of [product or service]?

 - Are you spending money on another product to solve the problem we’ve discussed?

 Then, go in for the kill.
-HubSpot VP of sales Pete Caputa suggests phrasing the budget question this way:
+Databox CEO and former HubSpot VP of Sales Pete Caputa suggests phrasing the budget question this way: